keanekwa/MathUwU/README.md

 3. Inability to save scores
 4. Lack of more advanced game modes such as decimal and fraction arithmetic, or [Optiver's](https://optiver.com/) 80 in 8 game.

-MathUwU introduces a fun, new way to practice for
+MathUwU introduces a fun, new way to practice for these mental arithmetic tests, which is an integral part of the quantitative finance world.

 ## Future Product Roadmap